pseudoptics/pseudoptics-cybersec-portfolio/content/final_portfolio.md

 As stated in my introduction, I began the subject with very beginner and limited knowledge or practical experience in cyber security, beyond the few CTFs I had participated out of interest, and the preparation work that was provided to students before the subject began.
 My main goal I hoped to achieve by the end of the subject was a development in my skills and knowledge on the topic of cyber security, and the work and projects tasked to me throughout the four weeks of the summer studio has definitely allowed me to reach my goal.
-My studies throughout the subject have deepened my knowledge and understanding of security concepts through the research and presentation tasks, taught me the methodologies of penetration testing through the practical CTFs and vulnerable web applications and VMs, and an understanding of the industry throgh presentations from security professionals in the industry, with the development of my own personal skill sets, writing, presenting and leadership, through the constant and helpful feedback from my tutors.
+My studies throughout the subject have deepened my knowledge and understanding of security concepts through the research and presentation tasks, taught me the methodologies of penetration testing through the practical CTFs and vulnerable web applications and VMs, and an understanding of the industry through presentations from security professionals in the industry, with the development of my own personal skill sets, writing, presenting and leadership, through the constant and helpful feedback from my tutors.

 # Final Reflective Statement